goodoc/serverless-prisma-vercel-boilerplate/README.md

 ## Deploying on Vercel

-Types are generated on dev and build **BUT** they will break when deploying on Vercel unless you do the following:
+Types are generated on dev and build **BUT** they will break when deploying on Vercel unless you keep the `postinstall` script in your `package.json`.
+This will force types to be regenerated after each install.

-**DELETE `package-lock.json` BEFORE DEPLOYING**

-Vercel uses a cache system for both `node_modules` and your build output based on the contents of your `package-lock.json`.
-This means that without deleting it entirely the command to generate your types won't generate correctly.

 ## Testing